-Table 39.
-Foliar Fungicides 1 (cont.)
-Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Southern stem rot (Sclerotium rolfsii), Rhizoctonia pod and limb rot Folicur 3.6F + surfactant or Tebuzole 3.6F 7.2 fl oz + surfactant 7.2 fl oz (Use lowest rate recommended on label of surfactant) Apply with leaf- spot nozzles at spray volume of 15 gal/A starting at pegging.
-Also controls leaf spot and suppresses pod rot by CBR.
-The total seasonal dose must not exceed 28.8 fl oz/A Artisan (equal to Tilt 4.0 fl oz + Moncut 1.2 Ib/A) 18.5-24.6 fl oz Apply 2 or 3 times starting 45 to 60 days after planting.
-Also controls leaf spot, but always end season with chlorothalonil for resistance management.
-Moncut 50WP or Convoy 3.8F 1.5-2.0 lb 1 pt Tank mix with a leaf-spot fungicide spray or band over row in spray volume of 40 gal/A. Two or 3 applications may be necessary, depending on disease pressure.
-Abound 2.08F 18.5-24.6 fl oz Make 2 applications in spray volume of 15 gal/A between 60 and 90 days after planting.
+13 Peanut Production Guide Table 39.
+Fo liar Fungicides s (cont.)
+Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Southern stem rot, Sclerotinia blight, Rhizoctonia limb rot, and suppresses CBR. (cont.)
+Moncut 70DF or Convoy 3.8F (flutolonil) 0.7-1.40lb 1 pt Tank mix with a leaf-spot fungicide spray or band over row in spray volume of 40 gal/A. Two or 3 applications may be necessary, depending on disease pressure, but does not control leafspots.
+Abound 2.08F (azoxystrobin) 18.5-24.6 fl oz Make 2 applications in spray volume of 15 gal/A between 60 and 90 days after planting.
 Abound also controls early leaf spot and web blotch.
 Do not apply within 50 days of harvest.
 Do not use more than 49.2 fl oz/season.
-Headline 2.09EC 9.0-15.0 fl oz Make no more than 2 sequential applications, then follow with non- strobilurin fungicide for resistance management.
+Headline 2.09EC (pyraclos- trobin) 9.0-15.0 fl oz Make no more than 2 sequential applications, then follow with nonstrobilurin fungicide for resistance management.
 Also controls leaf spot and web blotch.
+Provost 433SC (tebucona zole + prothiocona zole) 7.0-8.0 fl oz Apply at beginning pod (R3) and then according to leaf spot advisories.
+Apply up to 4 sprays, then use a fungicide with different mode of action.
+Also controls leaf spots and suppresses CBR.
+Fontelis 1.67SC (penthio- pyrad) 12.0-24.0 fl oz Same as above Apply up to 3 sprays, then use a fungicide with different mode of action.
+Also controls leaf spots and

-1 All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
-For best results, apply sprays according to leaf-spot advisory program in a volume of 12.0 to 15.0 gal/A by ground sprayers or 5.0 gal/A with aircraft.
+\All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
+For best results, apply sprays according to leaf spot advisory or Sclerotinia blight advisory in a volume of 12 to 15 gal/A by ground sprayers.